benfriedman97/C-Progamming-Data-Structure-Interfaces/Hash Table/Duplicates/README.md

 inserting a new entry with the same key.

 The main.c is a sample program where all possible keys of size 2 are inserted in the hash table.
-The example_output.txt file then shows the contents of the hash table by displaying the contents of each linked list
+The example_output.txt file then shows the contents of the hash table by displaying the contents of each linked list in the hash table.
+The index of the linked list and a head to tail traversal is printed going from left-to-right, top-to-bottom.
+The hash table was arbitrarily initialized to be of size 100 in order to display both indexes with both active linked lists and empty linked lists aka NULL pointers.